textpotential/aproximatebible/docs/resume-rp-ds.md

 - Design and Implement Hybrid ERP solution for warehouse management and customer support.
 - Collaborate on Python API data integration between inventory and shipping software.
-- Manage implementation project.
+- Manage implementation project and streamline data workflows.
-- Streamline workflows and cross functional communication.

 __Data Integration Scientist__ | Jan 2008 - Jun 2018 | _Iliff_

 - Administer centralized institutional database solution, including upgrades, backup and recovery, normalization, and reporting.
 - Build SQL scripts for data integration and institutional reporting.
 - Work with team to build data integration between library database and ERP using Python, SQL, and XML.
-- Migrate library database and discovery software solutions and integrate with existing institutional technologies.
+- Migrate library database and integrate with existing institutional technologies.
 - Build and lead an IT team for the institution and stabilize technological infrastructure.

 __Database Administrator__ | Sep 2001 - Jul 2007 | _Denver Seminary_